-Researchers are understandably excited about graphene’s many desirable and unique properties, and believe it has the potential to spur advances in a variety of sectors — from transport to medicine to electronics.
+Researchers are understandably excited about graphene’s many desirable and unique properties, including its high electrical conductivity, and believe it has the potential to spur advances in a variety of sectors — from transport to medicine to electronics.

 However, despite its many exciting applications, graphene is not currently widely used, and its cost is a key reason why.
-While the price of graphene has come down since 2010, when it reportedly cost tens of thousands of dollars to make a piece of graphene the size of a postage stamp, it remains expensive (though specific pricing data is hard to come by).
+While graphene prices have come down since 2010, when it reportedly cost tens of thousands of dollars to make a piece of graphene the size of a postage stamp, it remains expensive (though specific pricing data is hard to come by).

 With that in mind, here’s a look at how graphene is made, and why the production process plays such a key role in graphene cost.